 At Leapsome, we make a clear distinction between ongoing feedback and performance reviews (most importantly, ongoing feedback is only visible to the receiver).

 A key element to that distinction is the scale of your structured feedback.
-While you can use open-ended questions, 2-, 3-, 4- or 5-point scales in your performance reviews, the ongoing feedback uses a gamified, continuous scale that ranges from "Needs some improvement" up to "Clearly above expectations".
+While you can use open-ended questions, 2-, 3-, 4- or 5-point scales in your 360° and performance reviews, the ongoing feedback uses a gamified, continuous scale that ranges from "Needs some improvement" up to "Clearly above expectations".
 Here's why:

 - During countless users tests and experiments, we have discovered that users give each other a lot more feedback if they don't have to tie it to a strict, sometimes even harsh label (such as "Basic knowledge", "Expert").
 We can therefore work with a lot more data points for each user.